Lisa’s Story: It’s Nothing But Good Vibes for Lisa After Rotator Cuff Reconstruction

 When Dr. Daniel Zanotti, Orthopedic Surgeon at the University Hospitals Center for Orthopedics, diagnosed her with a torn rotator cuff at the age of 62, she knew she couldn’t lose her strength and freedom again.
 Surgery was her only option.

-In October 2019, she underwent a superior capsule reconstruction (SCR), a promising alternative treatment for irreparable posterosuperior rotator cuff tears.
+In October, 2019, she underwent a superior capsule reconstruction (SCR), a promising alternative treatment for irreparable posterosuperior rotator cuff tears.
 The artroscopic procedure involves placing a donor graft to stabilize the ball and socket of the shoulder joint, as an alternative to open shoulder replacement.
-In Lisa’s words, “My X-rays look like The Six Million Dollar Man; I feel like the Bionic Woman.”
+In Lisa words, “My x-rays look like the $6 Million Dollar Man; I feel like the Bionic Woman”.

 “Lisa was having trouble doing daily activities.
 Additionally, she was frustrated and concerned that her years of hard work to regain function in her arm would be lost,” said Dr. Zanotti.
 “She worked extremely hard at her rehabilitation and was always positive that she would get her strength back.
 Her motivation is the reason she succeeds in life, and it makes us want to help even more patients like Lisa!”